RMS Mauretania (1906): Stormy beginning

+On 24 March 1908, the Mauretania had her bridge badly damaged when she was hit by an 80 foot (24.4 metre) tall rogue wave.
+Six bridge windows were smashed, injuring an officer.
+She later damaged her propellers in May, losing two blades.

+In September 1908, during another stormy Atlantic crossing to New York, Mauretania entered a trough between two 'colossal' waves, exposing her propellers.
+Unhindered by water, they spun wildly and one of the low pressure-driven propellers lost a blade due to the immense centrifugal forces.
+The unbalanced propeller caused severe vibrations described as a 'hammering on Mauretanias sides', just as the ship plummeted into the wave trough, causing a panic among the passengers.
+The engines were stopped, the damaged propeller was disabled, and the crossing continued without issue.

+Blue Riband capture

 In September 1909, Mauretania captured the Blue Riband for the fastest westbound crossing—a record that was to stand for more than two decades.
 In December 1911, as in New York City in December 1910, Mauretania broke loose from her moorings while in the River Mersey and sustained damage that caused the cancellation of her special speedy Christmas voyage to New York.
 In a quick change of events Cunard rescheduled Mauretania's voyage for Lusitania, which had just returned from New York, under the command of Captain James Charles.
 Lusitania completed Christmas crossings for Mauretania, carrying travellers back to New York.
-Mauretania was on a westbound voyage from Liverpool to New York, beginning 10 April 1912, and was docked at Queenstown, Ireland, at the time of the RMS Titanic disaster.
+Mauretania was on a westbound voyage from Liverpool to New York, beginning 13 April 1912, and was docked at Queenstown, Ireland, at the time of the RMS Titanic disaster.
 Mauretania was transporting Titanic's cargo manifest carried by registered mail.
 Traveling on Mauretania at the time was the chairman of Cunard, A. A. Booth, who organised a vigil for the Titanic victims.
-In the spring of 1913 westbound transatlantic passage aboard Mauretania cost roughly $17 for third class passengers, as shown in the original ticket at right.

 In July 1913, King George and Queen Mary were given a special tour of Mauretania, then Britain's fastest merchant vessel, adding further distinction to the ship's reputation.

+Explosion during annual refit

-On 26 January 1914, while Mauretania was in the middle of annual refit in Liverpool, four men were killed and six injured when a gas cylinder exploded while they were working on one of her steam turbines.
+On 26 January 1914, while Mauretania was in the middle of annual refit in Liverpool, three men were instantly killed and eight injured when a gas cylinder exploded while they were working on one of her steam turbines.

+One of those injured later died of their injuries, bringing the number of those killed to four in total.

+At an inquest on 13 February 1914, it was determined that the explosion was the result of an oxygen cylinder being accidentally mis-identified as a coal gas cylinder and being delivered with mixed contents.

 Damage to the ship was minimal; she was repaired in the new Gladstone drydock and returned to service two months later.